beastbytes/view-latte/README.md

 ```

 ## User Defined Filters and Functions
-The `view-latte` package supports the addition of user defined filters and functions to the Latte Engine;
+The `view-latte` package supports the addition of user-defined filters and functions to the Latte Engine;
 see [Configuration -> Params](#params) for details on how to specify them.
 This section details how to define them.

 Each filter and/or function is defined in its own class.
 Filters must implement the FilterProviderinterface